Welcome to my tarot info. I’ve read tarot, and written about tarot too, for a long time.

 A: TLDR: Well, I am rather good, if I do say so myself.

 Full answer: That seems to happen a lot.
 I’m not sure why.
 I’m a fairly deep person, though I play silly.
-I’ve suffered and triumphed, and I’ve read the cards and been friends with these archetypes for oh, goodness me, nearly three decades!
+I’ve suffered and triumphed, and I’ve read the cards and been friends with these archetypes for oh, goodness me, three decades!
 I have experience in seeing patterns in readings, and in life.
 I don’t believe I’m clairvoyant; maybe I have insight, intuition.
 And look at my testimonials.
 Some readings do fall flat.
 No guarantee.
 Of 16 readings in a row, however, only one querent was dissatisfied (and she tried again and was pleased), and one was sorta ho-hum.
 14 in 16 recent readings were impressive.
 Nobody has ever been downright disappointed.
 A fair success rate!
 Also remember that these are the cards that came to YOU, so in a way what happened is that your subconscious, tapping into the vast collective unconscious, told you exactly what you need to hear.
 You wrote the letter.
 I just provided the paper and the postal system.

 Q: Isn’t it mercenary to charge set rates?
 Why don’t you just read for tips?